Agriopoma morrhuanum

 Agriopoma morrhuanum, or the false quahog, is a species of bivalve mollusc in the family Veneridae.

 It can be found along the Atlantic coast of North America, ranging from Prince Edward Island to North Carolina.

+The False Quahog can be distinguished from the Quahog Mercenaria mercenaria by a thinner, more delicate shell, and the lack of marginal teeth and purple stain on the inside of the shell.